Vietnam.vn - Nền tảng quảng bá Việt Nam

 “The current draft of the AI Act is overly restrictive, but we hear it will be tweaked,” Altman said in London on May 24.

-However, lawmakers drafting the bill have dismissed OpenAI's CEO's claim, saying "no relaxation is coming anytime soon."
+However, lawmakers drafting the bill have dismissed OpenAI CEO's claims, saying “no relaxation is imminent.”

-“However, we would be happy to invite Mr. Altman to Parliament to share our concerns and hear what EU lawmakers think about this issue,” said Dragos Tudorache, the EU MEP responsible for drafting the bloc’s proposals.
+“However, we would be happy to invite Mr. Altman to Parliament so that we can share our concerns and hear the thoughts of EU lawmakers on this issue,” said Dragos Tudorache, the EU parliament member responsible for drafting the bloc's proposals.

-Sharing the same opinion, Thierry Breton, the EU's internal market commissioner, criticized Altman's statement, saying that the draft rules were not up for negotiation.
+Sharing the same opinion, Thierry Breton, the EU's internal market commissioner, criticized Altman's remarks, saying the draft rules were not up for negotiation.

 Do not accept threats

-Kim van Sparrentak, a Dutch member of the EU parliament, insisted that she and her colleagues would “not be blackmailed by an American company”, saying: “If OpenAI cannot comply with basic requirements on data governance, transparency, safety and security, then their system is not suitable for the European market”.
+Kim van Sparrentak, a Dutch member of the EU parliament, said she and her colleagues would “not be blackmailed by an American company”, adding: “If OpenAI cannot comply with basic requirements on data governance, transparency, safety and security, then their system is not suitable for the European market.”

-By February, ChatGPT had become the fastest-growing Internet application in history, but by March, the popular chatbot was “whistled” by the Italian data regulator Garante, which suspended its operations in the country for violating EU privacy rights and required it to update its consumer protection measures.
+By February, ChatGPT had become the fastest-growing internet application in history, but by March, the popular chatbot was “whistled” by the Italian data regulator Garante, which suspended its operations in the country for allegedly violating EU privacy rights and required it to update its consumer protection measures.

-Meanwhile, the draft AI governance law has added a provision requiring all companies using generation tools like ChatGPT to be transparent about what copyrighted materials were used in training the system.
+Meanwhile, the draft AI management law has added a provision requiring all companies using generation tools like ChatGPT to be transparent about what copyrighted materials were used in training the system.

 Some lawmakers even initially proposed a complete ban on the use of copyrighted material to “teach” AI models, but it failed to pass.